magnussolution/magnusbilling7/wiki/en/modules/callOnLine/callOnLine.rst

 From IP
 -------

-| IP of the caller
+| IP of the caller.